arunavanag591/mypage/index.md

 I am proficient in Python, C++, and ROS, and have a deep understanding of various algorithms and data structures.
 A list of my [publications](https://arunavanag591.github.io/about/publications/) and github repositories can be found [here](https://github.com/arunavanag591).To stay connected or learn more about my research, feel free to visit my [LinkedIn](https://www.linkedin.com/in/arunavanag/) profile.

 ### Some Fun Projects
-1. [GPTalkTerminal](https://github.com/arunavanag591/GPTalkTerminal.git) : This is a command-line assistant implmentation using ChatGPT API
+1. [GPTalkTerminal](https://github.com/arunavanag591/GPTalkTerminal.git) : This is a command-line assistant implementation using ChatGPT API